intltechventures/Lab.Architecture/Views/TitleBlock.md

 - If you have ever spent much time looking at building architectural drawings - you'll have noted that there is a convention of placing a "Title Block" in the lower-right hand corner of the drawing.
 - I've done a brief survey of different diagrams - to gather some examples - as input to writing this document.
-- I think that the current state of annotating software design architectural drawings - is *abysmal* - and much might be leanred by looking left-and-right - and seeing how other industries annotate their diagrams.
+- I think that the current state (or, lack thereof) of annotating software design architectural drawings - is *abysmal* - and much might be gleaned by looking left-and-right - and seeing how other industries annotate their diagrams.

 ## WORKING DRAFT - Suggested "Title Block" cContent, Example-1
 1. Drawing Name